 Albuquerque is teeming with attractions and due to this, careful planning is needed when visiting the city.
 The Albuquerque Biological Park must be included in the list, as this spot is home to several attractions such as the Tangley Beach, Albuquerque Aquarium, Rio Grande Zoo, and the Rio Grande Botanic Garden.
 While both the aquarium and the zoo are hit to children, the beach and the garden are those for visitors seeking pleasant scenery and a soothing atmosphere.

 It is in Albuquerque where the longest tramway is found, the Sandia Peak Tramway.
 The exciting cable car ride lets the visitors see uninterrupted cityscape views which spans about 11,000 square miles.
 While suspended in the air, tourists are captivated by the stunning natural attractions composed of snow-capped ski slopes, hiking trails, and lush forests.

-Take note that one of the largest petroglyph sites in the world is in Albuquerque, and tourists are curious of how it is like to be in its premises.
-The Petroglyph National Monument showcases volcanic rocks that have carved symbols pertaining to historical events, spiritual beliefs and cultural expressions.
+Take note that one of the largest petroglyph sites in the world is in Albuquerque, and tourists are curious about how it is like to be in its premises.
+The Petroglyph National Monument showcases volcanic rocks that have carved symbols about historical events, spiritual beliefs, and cultural expressions.
 Because there are too many carvings, the Petroglyph National Monument is tagged as “a landscape of symbols.”

 For an elegant and sophisticated evening, the National Hispanic Cultural Center is the best place to be.
 Ideal for both relaxation and romance, this cultural center gives a venue for opera, orchestra, and several theatrical presentations.
 There is also an Art Museum in the center’s compound where most of its art displays are works of Hispanic artists.